Let Not Thine Heart Envy Sinners Prov. 23:17 CLICK TITLE FOR AUDIO

 Christians often tend to envy sinners.
 Don’t envy sinners.
 Follow what Solomon said, Let not thine heart envy sinners.
 The problem starts down in your heart.
 You see sinners enjoying something that you want to do but can’t do because you are a Christian.
 Then you envy them because they enjoy the things you want but can’t have.
 If your heart envies them then your actions are sure to follow.
 Therefore, don’t envy sinners.

-Don’t envy their promiscuity – Prov 30:20; Job 24:15; Heb 13:4 – men and women fornicating for pleasure without conscience or regard for God think they are just out having fun – and young people envy their liberty to be promiscuous – but you can’t be promiscuous without consequence – think of the millions of unexpected pregnancies – think of the venereal disease and sexually transmitted diseases – and those are just the consequential “reaping” of what you have sown – in addition to reaping, God will judge their promiscuity – don’t be promiscuous – wait till you’re married – the marriage bed is undefiled.
+Don’t envy their promiscuity – Prov 30:20; Job 24:15; Heb 13:4 – men and women fornicating for pleasure without conscience or regard for God think they are just out having fun.
+Young people envy their liberty to be promiscuous.
+But you can’t be promiscuous without consequence.
+Think of the millions of unexpected pregnancies.
+Think of the venereal disease and sexually transmitted diseases; and those are just the consequential “reaping” of what you have sown.
+In addition to reaping, God will judge their promiscuity.
+Don’t be promiscuous.
+Wait till you’re married.
+The marriage bed is undefiled.
 So, don’t envy sinners.

-Don’t envy their prosperity – Prov 1:32 – their wealth and enjoyment of their wealth entices you – you would like to be able to afford their cars, take their vacations, fly in their planes, own their boats, live in their mansions, and so forth – but look beyond the time of their prosperity – Ps 73:3-17 – consider their end – riches profit not in the day of wrath – riches certainly make themselves wings and fly away – you are so much wealthier than they are – you have “durable riches” which you and I will enjoy forever.
+Don’t envy their prosperity – Prov 1:32 – their wealth and enjoyment of their wealth entices you.
+You would like to be able to afford their cars, take their vacations, fly in their planes, own their boats, live in their mansions, and so forth.
+But look beyond the time of their prosperity.
+See Ps 73:3-17.
+Consider their end.
+Riches profit not in the day of wrath.
+Riches certainly make themselves wings and fly away.
+You are so much wealthier than they are.
+You have “durable riches” which you and I will enjoy forever.
 So, don’t envy sinners.